 Policy enforcement capabilities determine how effectively organizations can govern AI tool usage:

-- TrueFoundry: Offers guardrails and budget controls through their platform
+- TrueFoundry: Offers guardrails and budget controls through its broader platform

 - Lasso.Security: Provides customizable security guardrails through plugin architecture

-For organizations with strict compliance requirements, MintMCP's combination of automatic policy enforcement and complete audit trails provides the governance foundation needed for regulated industries.
+For organizations with strict compliance requirements, MintMCP's combination of policy enforcement, SCIM-driven RBAC, Virtual MCP Bundles, Agent Bundles, and complete audit trails provides the governance foundation needed for regulated industries.

 API Security Tools: Protecting Your AI Integrations